julianjohannesen/Udacity-SQL-Notes/Lesson-3-Aggregations.md

 ```

 3. Which year did Parch & Posey have the greatest sales in terms of the total number of orders?
 Are all years evenly represented by the dataset?

+In this case, it makes no difference whether you use date_trunc or date_part, except that the table just looks nice if you use date_part.
 ```sql
 select date_trunc('year', o.occurred_at) as year, count(*) as orders_count
 from orders o